nickangtc/object-oriented-ice-cream-shop-game/README.md

 ### 4. Object oriented programming

 - No need for redundant `super()`.
 If a class extends another base class and doesn't have any additional instance variables or methods, there's no need to define a `constructor` and call `super()`.
 Just declaring `class Cone extends IceCreamContainer {}` will do.
-- Pass instances around, not specific values.
-Instead of `deposit('Ice Cream Block', 100)`, it's much clearer to do `deposit(new IceCreamBlock(), 100)` and handle the deposition logic in the method itself.
+- Pass classes around, not specific values.
+Instead of `deposit('Ice Cream Block', 100)`, it's much clearer to do `deposit(IceCreamBlock, 100)` and handle the deposition logic in the method itself.
     - This was a decision recurred so many times that I had to write this down as a rule for myself - pass around instances (objects) instead of literal values that might represent the same thing, because it's easier to reason about.
 - Not a good idea to call `someObj.hasOwnProperty()` directly due to 2 reasons:
     - If an object was created with `Object.create(null)`, which apparently is a common use case for creating a Map data structure in JavaScript, that object would not have the `hasOwnProperty` property in its prototype chain!
 And if it is called, things break.
 See [this linter rule](https://eslint.org/docs/rules/no-prototype-builtins).